-In cases of wrongful dismissal, an employee can bring a breach of contract claim in the civil courts.
+An employee can bring a breach of contract claim in the civil courts in wrongful dismissal cases.
 In certain circumstances, such as the employer’s defective fair procedures, an employee can bring an injunction to restrain the wrongful dismissal and seek to be reinstated to their employment position.

-In general, an employee must have at least 12 months’ continuous service to rely on the Unfair Dismissal Acts.
-A dismissal is automatically deemed to be unfair if it was by reason of:
+Generally, an employee must have at least 12 months of continuous service to rely on the Unfair Dismissal Acts.
+A dismissal is automatically deemed to be unfair if it was because of:

 - Sexual orientation

 Notice Period in Ireland

 The contract of employment must contain an agreed notice period.
 In the absence of a contractual notice period, an employer must give “reasonable” notice before an employee’s contract is terminated.
 If the notice period given is less than the statutory notice period, the statutory notice period prevails.
 The Minimum Notice and Terms of Employment Act apply to employees who have completed 13 weeks of continuous service with their employer.
 The following minimum notice periods apply:

 - 13 weeks to less than two years’ service: one week.

 - Two years to less than five years’ service: two weeks.